 Can you just imagine basking in the sun on board a beautiful sailing boat with the wind in your hair and a glass of champagne in your hand?
 You don’t have to, because this can be your reality.
-There’s no better bucket-list-worthy way to explore Casco Bay than on a sailing trip, and I had an incredible time doing so with Calendar Islands Sailing Co.
+There’s no better bucket-list-worthy way to explore Casco Bay than on a sailing trip.

 “discover the breathtaking scenery of the coast, the sights along the way, and the islands.
 “Annette White, Bucket List Journey

 The city of Portland definitely packs a punch in absolutely any season, but in the summer it offers a perfect collection of activities to keep you entertained while being outdoors enjoying the warm weather.